 6. It’s Dangerous.

-The other day, before the Senate, a ministerial nominee was asked something on Boko Haram and he said he wouldn’t say much about them because he had a family to carter for.
-Same here, I won’t say much against cult guys because I have loved ones in the campus.
+The other day, before the Senate, a ministerial nominee was asked something about Boko Haram and he said he wouldn’t say much about them because he had a family to cater for.
+Same here, I won’t say much against cult guys because I have loved ones on the campus.
 So saying about lecturers, in Nigeria, lecturers are legends not because of their academic brilliance but for their mastery of the art of failing students.
 So no matter how brilliant you are, you may have to ‘sort’ a lecturer now and then to pass.
-If you are a pretty girl and you have he-goats in your department (and their are many of them in the system) then you need more than prayers.
+If you are a pretty girl and you have he-goats in your department (and there are many of them in the system) then you need more than prayers.
 Try dry fasting.

 Why should youths be exposed to such evil in the most productive period of their lives?

 7. It is Terribly Expensive.

 I am yet to believe that certain people cough out half a million naira as school fees in some private universities.
 I have seen and talked to people who are beneficiaries/victims of this fee that would kill Karl Marx a second time but I still manage to equate the whole stuff with fiction.
 I sometimes imagine how it looks like when they go to the bank to pay school fees, when hundreds of students line up, each carrying a Ghana-must-go bag full of money on the head!